serokell/ariadne/docs/usage-tui.md

 to use your Ariadne wallet in Daedalus.
 However, you can import your Daedalus wallet into Ariadne using the 12 words mnemonic.

-When you select a wallet, you can see its balance and send some transactions with a special form.
+When you select a wallet or an account, you can see its balance and send some transactions with a special form.
+You must fill at least one receiver's address.
+To add or remove address lines use `[ - ]` / `[ + ]` buttons on the right.
+If the wallet has a passphrase, you need to specify that as well.
+When sending a transaction from a wallet, you can also choose which accounts to use as inputs using a list just above the form.
+Use Enter, Space or mouse click to select accounts.

-When an address is selected, you can copy it to the clipboard using `[ Copy ]` button in order to share it with someone who wants to send you money.
-This works out of the box on macOS, on Linux you have to have either `xclip` or `xsel` installed.
+When an account is selected, you will see the list of its addresses below the send form.
+If you focus an address, you can copy it to the clipboard by pressing Enter, Space or clicking with the mouse.
+On macOS this will work out of the box, on Linux you have to have either `xsel` or `xclip` installed.
+To make a new address, press the `[ Generate ]` button.

 On the bottom half of the screen you see the REPL widget which consists of command history and an input line.
 The REPL lets you do all sorts of things with your wallet using `Knit` command language.